 Pete Juliano, N6QW

-We have been gently urged by the QQ Editors to include LCD displays in our Arduino projects as there is a certain allure, charm and magic to a “visually changing scene”.
-Seemingly it is a reasonable request and one would think easy to implement which of course in reality may be reasonable but is not easy.
-The CW Sender Part III has an LCD Display in addition to the Computer display.
+We have been gently urged by the QQ Editors to include LCD displays in our Arduino projects, as there is a certain allure, charm and magic to a “visually changing scene”.
+It would seem like a reasonable request, and one which would be easy to implement.
+However, in reality, it is not easy to implement an LCD display, like the one included in CW Sender Part II.
+We'll detail some of those issues here in this article.

 N6QW owned a small computer manufacturing business and was amazed at how much behind the scenes coordination took place when building a computer from parts and pieces.
-Video cards while differing in capabilities all used a standard interface.
+Video cards, while differing in capabilities, all used a standard interface.
 The same applies to motherboards, hard disk drives and on and on.
-There were some exceptions but for most situations any board, any card any power supply was the rule.
+There were some exceptions but for most situations any board, any card, any power supply was the rule.
 Thus was the basis of the terms “plug and play”.

 Unfortunately such universal plug and play does not exist with the Arduino and the various available LCD’s, LCD interfaces and LCD Libraries.
-Thus this short piece is an attempt to clarify what may be involved in implementing an LCD into an Arduino project.
+This short piece is an attempt to clarify what may be involved in implementing an LCD into an Arduino project.

 The basic element needed for LCD implementation is to understand the three legs of the stool: 1) the hardware, 2) the software environment and 3) programming the software